enilfrus24-tech/offline_reminder_engine/README.md

 Offline Reminder Engine

-Reliable offline reminders for Flutter using Android exact alarms.
+Reliable Flutter offline notifications and reminders using Android exact alarms.

-A lightweight Flutter engine that schedules reminders which fire even when the app is:
+This project solves a common Flutter problem: scheduling notifications that still fire when the app is closed, running in the background, or after a device reboot.

-• Closed
-• Running in the background
-• Restarted after device reboot
+Many reminder implementations rely on background workers which can be delayed or killed by OEM battery optimizations (Xiaomi, Oppo, etc).
+This engine avoids that problem by scheduling notifications directly through Android’s alarm system.

 No internet connection required.

-Many reminder implementations fail when apps are killed or devices restart.
-This engine uses Android exact alarm scheduling to ensure reminders remain reliable.

 ---

 Features

-- Reliable offline reminder scheduling
+✓ Reliable offline reminder scheduling
-- Uses Android exact alarm clock scheduling
-- Works when the app is closed
+✓ Uses Android alarm system for triggering notifications ✓ Works when the app is closed
-- Survives device reboot
+✓ Survives device reboot
-- Supports daily repeating reminders
+✓ Supports repeating reminders (daily)
-- Simple developer-friendly API
+✓ Lightweight and simple API
+✓ Designed for reminder-style apps

 ---